stefan-hoeck/idris2-ref1/README.md

 going to write a simple word count program that counts characters, words, and lines of text in a single traversal of a list of characters.
 I'm not claiming that this is the most elegant or declarative way to do this.
-It just shows how to create, use, and release mutable references.
+It just shows how to create and use linear mutable references.

 When counting characters, words, and lines, we need three mutable references for counting each entity.
 In addition, we